PACE Policies and Procedures

 Canvas is Westminster’s online learning management system.
 It includes online tools such as syllabi, discussion boards, electronic reserves and more.
 Students and faculty are automatically loaded into their Canvas courses at the start of the semester.
 Students dropped from Canvas are not considered dropped from courses officially and are still responsible for all tuition charges.

 Each student is provided with a Microsoft Outlook e-mail account when they are accepted as a student.
 This campus e-mail system provides the e-mail address of all the students, staff, and faculty at Westminster.
 Students are required to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
 Instructors also use Microsoft Outlook to contact students with specific class information.
-For instructions on how to check student e-mail or linking college email to an off-campus email address, please contact the Help Desk in the garden level of the Giovale Library, submit a Help Desk Request, or call the IS Support Phone at 801.832.2023.
+For instructions on how to check student e-mail or linking university email to an off-campus email address, please contact the Help Desk in the garden level of the Giovale Library, submit a Help Desk Request, or call the IS Support Phone at 801.832.2023.

 Specific information for ordering official transcripts may be found on the Registrar’s Office webpage.